jibundeyare/processing-tests/README.md

 This sketch tests the mask feature of the PImage class

+## on_mouse_event

+This sketch tests the order in which mouse events atre triggered

 ## opengl_images_display

 This sketch tests the frame rate when displaying mutilple images using opengl.